sgao2023/Used_Car_Price_Prediction/README.md

 # Information about this repository:

-Our presentation slides and executive summary is based on Navdeep Rana's results, which have the overall best error scores.
+Our presentation slides and executive summary are based on Navdeep Rana's results, which have the overall best error scores.
 Navdeep performed linear/polynomial regression model, knn model, random forest model and XGBoost model.
 The corresponding Jupyter notebooks are in the folder Notebooks/Work_by_Navdeep_Rana.
 To get the results presented in the executive summary, run the 5 Jupyter notebooks located in the folder Notebooks/Work_by_Navdeep_Rana/model_testing.